Aaronthegreat-star/Virtual-Card-Platform/README.md

 # Dockerized Laravel + Node.js Application

 ## Task Objective
-Set up a Dockerized environment for a Laravel backend and Node.js WebSocket server with docker-compose that runs both services and exposes ports.
+Configuring Of a Dockerized environment for a Laravel backend and a Node.js WebSocket server using Docker Compose, running both services with exposed ports.
+An Nginx container was added as a reverse proxy to enhance security,reverse-proxying the WebSocket connections, and securely serving the Laravel backend

 ## Architecture
 - **Laravel 10** - Backend API (PHP 8.2-fpm)